 Personalised – Ideal broodmare type purchased in 2019

-I like to see a mare with a good stride and clean walk as I personally believe the mares movement is something which it passes on.
+I like to see a mare with a good stride and clean walk as I personally believe the mare’s movement is something which she passes on.
 A nice big hip is also extremely important and I will never recommend buying a mare that is weak behind, particularly in Australia where we are generally looking to breed sprinters.

 A conformational trait which I would steer clear of when purchasing a broodmare is back at the knee.
 This is a negative trait that can be passed on to the progeny resulting in them becoming more difficult to sell and more prone to injury in training.